Cornell Courses

 ALS 6016: Assessment of Student Learning in Higher Education

 The assessment of student learning is a critical skill set for faculty at U.S. colleges and universities.
 Too often, faculty members have little to no exposure to this important topic until they begin their academic teaching careers.
 This course–a complement to ALS 6015: The Practice of Teaching in Higher Education–addresses topics including: principles and frameworks of assessment, course-based assessment methods and technologies, curricular integration of assessment, and social and political issues in assessment.
 Prerequisite: ALS 6015.
 Contact the Center for Teaching Innovation for more information.
-Offered in Spring 2023 (second seven weeks).
+Last offered in Spring 2023 (second seven weeks).

 CHEME 6950: Engineering Education Teaching and Research Methods